Marianne Brandt: Tea sets

 Brandt's tea sets use geometric forms and incorporated ideas from movements such as Constructivism and De Stijl.
 There is little ornamentation.
 The sets used material such as silver plate and brass; and ebony for the handles.
 The tea sets were almost entirely handmade but it led to mass production of similar products.
 The reproduction rights to Brandt's original 1924 tea set were granted to Alessi, an Italian metalware design company, in 1985.
 Along with the rights to the tea set, the company also has rights to produce her 1926 ashtray design with removable lid.

 Brandt's tea set designs are characteristic of the early phases of modernism.
 Form predominates over ornament and there is a clear sense of at least symbolic compatibility with modern mass-production technology.

+Quotes

+In 1970, Brandt said in the Letter to the Younger Generation, “At first, I was not accepted with pleasure—there was no place for a woman in a metal workshop, they felt.
+They admitted this to me later on and meanwhile expressed their displeasure by giving me all sorts of dull, dreary work.
+How many little hemispheres did I most patiently hammer out of brittle new silver, thinking that was the way it had to be and all beginnings are hard.
+Later things settled down, and we got along well together.”